School Culture: Connections Between Staff Morale and Student Achievement

 Secondary Advisor/Reader One

 This project examined the connections between staff morale and student achievement, both negative and positive.
 The study attempted to discover how teacher perception of school climate affects student achievement, and how to use the results to better student success rates.
 The study was formulated through research and a questionnaire administered to professional educators, rating the perceived staff morale and student achievement connection in their schools.
 Results seemed to indicate that staff morale can affect student achievement negatively, but not so much that was perceived.
 Independent variables that may have affected the study were past morale levels, perception of the questionnaire, previous conversation pertaining to student achievement.

 Magill-Cuerden, Celia Ann, "School Culture: Connections Between Staff Morale and Student Achievement" (2014).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 38.

 This document is currently not available here.